THE IMPACT

 What I Did

 I surfaced the three new AI modes as persistent action chips directly below the chat input field.
-Each chip has a "selected" state that signals the active mode.
 New modes are launched with a "New" badge to draw attention.

 Why I Did it that Way